Fermanuel/Fermanuel/README.md

 ### 🖖 About Me

 - I like programming  👨‍💻.
-- my awareness is more based on C#.
-- I am currently learning MVC with C#.
-- You may contact me by mail manuelhola9@gmail.com
-- I like cats 🐱
+- I'm focusing on C# and learning MVC.
+- If you need help with your studies or have any questions, feel free to contact me via email at manuelhola9@gmail.com.
+- I'm committed to continuously learning and improving my programming skills to create robust and scalable web applications.

 ---